DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

-contact/advice from the staff, the ability to feel and see products and the appearance of the store/local environment: "Online shopping lacks the aesthetic value compared to traditional shopping - colours, fabric and sizes - as well as the fun and social component" (PWC, 2013); "The ambiance in a shop is becoming an increasingly important sales aspect " (Hofste & Teeuw, 2012, p.
+contact/advice from the staff, the ability to feel and see products and the appearance of the store/local environment: "Online shopping lacks the aesthetic value compared to traditional shopping - colours, fabric and sizes - as well as the fun and social component" (PwC, 2013); "The ambiance in a shop is becoming an increasingly important sales aspect " (Hofste & Teeuw, 2012, p.
 22); and "Shops have to create added value through advice, the presence of physical products or through offline